wcjohnchen/capstoneProject2/README.md

 Test accuracy: 0.5492; precision: 0.5790; recall: 0.4465.

-With the model properly fitted, the CNN model shows an accuracy of 54.9% for the test set for this image classification study.
+With the model fitted, the CNN model shows an accuracy of 54.9% for the test set for this image classification study.

 **Random Forest, Gradient Boosting, and Extreme Gradient Boosting Classifiers**.
 Random forest, gradient boosting, and XGBoost models for classification were also added.
 Both gradient boosting and XGBoost models achieved high accurary of 84.2% on the test set.